raspberrypilearning/build-your-own-weather-station/en/step_8.md

 import math
 ```

-- Now, using a similar technique to how you checked for wind gusts in the previous step, modify your program so that you return the average value for a given time period.
+- Now, using a similar technique to how you checked for wind gusts in the previous step, modify your program so that in has a function *get_value()* that returns the average value for a given time period.

 ---hints---
 ---hint---